What is GST

 - Aviation turbine fuel.

-What is the provision of Multiple GST Registrations?
+What is the provision of Multiple GST Registration?

-The GST Act provides for Multiple Registrations which means that the trader has to be GST registration in every state separately, in which it has operations.
-Though merely providing services in a particular state, does not cause the requirement of GST registration in the particular state, if there is no registered office or unit operating in the particular state.
+The GST Act provides for Multiple Registrations which means that the trader has to be register in every state separately, in which it has operations.
+Though merely providing services in a particular state, does not cause the requirement of new GST registration in the particular state, if there is no registered office or unit operating in the particular state.

-Following are the advantages of GST registration under GST laws:
+Following are the advantages of Online GST registration under GST laws:

 - Become legally recognized as a supplier of goods/ services;